klemens/hwpb/doc/DEPLOY.md

 The database is initialised automatically when running hwpb for the first time.

+The `truncate_database_on_start` key enables deletion of all data from the database on every start of hwpb.

 ## Deploy

 Besides the `Rocket.toml` configuration file, hwpb expects its templates in a